EUPP-benchmark/ESSD-benchmark-datasets/README.md

 This dataset include 2 meter temperature forecasts and observations, and is composed of a training part (composed of reforecasts) and a test part (composed of forecasts).
 The stations of Belgium, France, Germany, Austria and the Netherlands are included.

+The station data of Switzerland are restricted and must be ...
+TODO

 ## Installation

 First clone the repository: